skypointcloud/cdp/docs/docs/sampleguide.md

 # Transactional Churn Prediction Sample Guide

 This guide will walk you through an end to end example of Transactional Churn prediction in **Insights** using the data provided below.
-All data used in this guide is not real customer data and is a part of the Contoso dataset found in the SalesDemmo instance.
+All data used in this guide is not real customer data and is a part of the Contoso dataset found in the SalesDemo instance.

 ## Step 1 - Import Customer & Online Purchase Data
 Follow the steps below to import customer data from eCommerce platform: